-To succeed in having a large impact on our political landscape, there’s no way around the need for resources to grow.
-Transparency is one of the best ways of ensuring that organizations don’t take money from people with known axes to grind, but another important way of doing this is by being consistent with what you say you’re going to do (no secret, back room deals) and having a large number of small to medium-sized donors that fund you on a monthly basis.
+To succeed in having a large enough impact on our political landscape to make a different, there’s no way around the need for financial resources to grow.
+Transparency is one of the best ways of ensuring that organizations like ours don’t rely or are beholden people with known axes to grind, but another way of doing this is by having a large number of small to medium-sized donors that fund you on a monthly basis.

 The monthly donation focus is more important than you might think.
 Not only does it give an organization a more steady budget, and take less resources from the work people are giving money to support to raise money, freeing it up to be spent where you want it spent – on building our online and offline network of centrist and moderate voters, representing their views and fighting for our ideals to be represented in the halls of government at the local, regional and national levels.

 Being more engaged means members are more likely to see what we do, watch as we expand our projects and grow our audience – with the help of their donation – and give feedback to make sure we stay on course with what we said we’d do.
 This undercuts any effort by a deep-pocketed donor, or donors, to come along and try and convince us to change course in some way in exchange for a large amount of money.